phone/Nelson/README.md

 * `[tab]`: select the next item in the list.
 If you're at the last item, it will cycle you back to the beginning.
 * `[shift-tab]`: backtab selects the previous item in the list.
 If you're at the first item, it cycles you to the last item.
 * `[backspace]`: delete a chacter from your search term.
 If your search term is empty, this moves you up one directory level.
+* `[enter]`: if there are search results, plumb selected result.
+If there are no results and query ends with `/`, create directory and descend into it.
+If there are no results, create file named by query.
+* `[esc]`: quit.

 ### Installing